The Polycystic Ovary Syndrome: Guidance for Healthcare Professionals

 • PCOS is the commonest endocrine disorder in women (prevalence 15-20%).

-• PCOS is a heterogeneous condition.
-Diagnosis is made by the ultrasound detection of polycystic ovaries or one or more of a combination of symptoms and signs (hyperandrogenism [acne, hirsutism, alopecia], obesity, menstrual cycle disturbance [oligo/ amenorrhoea]) and biochemical abnormalities (hypersecretion of testosterone, luteinizing hormone and insulin).
+• PCOS is a heterogeneous condition, which often runs in families.
+Diagnosis is made by the ultrasound detection of polycystic ovaries or one or more of a combination of symptoms and signs (hyperandrogenism [acne, hirsutism, alopecia], menstrual cycle disturbance [oligo/ amenorrhoea]) and biochemical abnormalities (hyper secretion of testosterone); and whilst not required for the diagnosis there may be additional elevation of luteinizing hormone and impaired glucose tolerance.

 • If obese, weight loss should be encouraged to improve symptoms, reproductive function and long term health.
 A glucose tolerance test should be performed if the BMI is > 30 kg/m2 (or > 25 kg/m2 if from South Asia).